Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And so

-for Haitian immigrants that are in, you know, Ohio who are living under the weight of this, for trans kids who, you know what I mean, are dealing with, you know, being, I don't even want to use the term bully, beaten up, attacked, threatened.
+For Haitian immigrants that are in, you know, Ohio who are living under the weight of this, for trans kids who, you know what I mean, are dealing with, you know, being, I don't even want to use the term bullied, beaten up, attacked, threatened.

 to me,

-I'm not against talking to him, but I'll talk to you very clearly.
+I'm not against talking to them about it.
+I'll talk to you very clearly.

 I have no problem with that.